faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

 .. code-block:: bash

     Alligator_mississippiensis_GGAGCTATGG_L001_R1_001.fastq.gz
-    1750000
+    50000
     Anolis_carolinensis_GGCGAAGGTT_L001_R1_001.fastq.gz
-    1874362
+    50000
     Gallus_gallus_TTCTCCTTCA_L001_R1_001.fastq.gz
-    376559
+    50000
     Mus_musculus_CTACAACGGC_L001_R1_001.fastq.gz
-    1298196
+    50000

+Notice that all the read counts are equal - that is because these 50,000 reads in each R1 and R2 file were subsampled, randomly, from a file of many more reads.

 Clean the read data
 ===================

 The data you just downloaded are actual, raw, untrimmed fastq data.
 This means they contain adapter contamination and low quality bases.
 We need to remove these - which you can do several ways.
 We'll use another program that I wrote (illumiprocessor_) because it allows us to trim many different indexed adapters from individual-specific fastq files - something that is a pain to do by hand.
 That said, you can certainly trim your reads however you would like.
 See the illumiprocessor_ website for instructions on installing the program.

 To use this program, we will create a configuration file that we will use to inform the program about which adapters are in which READ1 and READ2 files.
 The data we are trimming, here, are from TruSeq v3 libraries, but the indexes are 10 nucleotides long.
 We will set up the trimming file with these parameters, but please see the illumiprocessor_ documentation for other options.

 .. code-block:: bash